TIBCOSoftware/snappydata/docs/migration/upgrade_gemfirexd_standalone.md

 # Manually Upgrading from GemFire XD 1.4.x to SnappyData RowStore 1.0.0

-In this document you can find information on how to manually upgrade GemFire XD 1.4.x to SnappyData 1.0.0/RowStore 1.6.
+In this document, you can find information on how to manually upgrade GemFire XD 1.4.x to SnappyData 1.0.0/RowStore 1.6.
 It is a step-by-step guide for configuring and customizing your system.
 This guide assumes you have a basic understanding of your Linux system.

 * [Prerequisites](#pre-req)